OpenGene/scrnapip/README.md

 ### 2. Filtered data by fastp and cellranger

-This R script is used for data filtering and comparison quantitative analysis, and relevant parameters are set in the configuration file config.ini.
+This R script is used for data filtering and comparison quantitative analysis, and relevant parameters are set in the configuration file config_Example.ini.

 ```bash
 Rscript /home/bin/fastp_cellranger.r -i config_Example.ini